aconetwork/Website/content/posts/2025/08-bcu.en.md

 {{< /collapse >}}

-{{< collapse summary="**Step 5:** With left mouse button select your options and then left mouse button click on the `Continue` button" openByDefault=true >}}
+{{< collapse summary="**Step 5:** With left mouse button click select your options and then left mouse button click on the `Continue` button" openByDefault=true >}}

   Left mouse button click on the checkboxes to select/deselect desired options:

   - `Automatically look for updates on aplication start` To check for BCU updates when it starts up.
   - `Automatically send anonymous usage statistics` If you allow the BCU to send usage statistics to it's owner.
   - `Enable user ratings of aplications` Usable to know if program is on good or bad standing.
-I think if there is no rating for an program BCU will post it as one star.
+I think if there is no rating for a program BCU will post it as one star.

   {{< figure align=center src="/images/bcu/bcuen_-_welcome_settings_-_5_-_network_access_-_continue_btn.jpeg" >}}